 - January 28, 2005 – GSC Grand Opening and Ribbon Cutting Ceremony: “It’s just a room with a couple of computers, a small library, and encouraging posters.
 But the fact that it exists, that the physical energy is finally coming together is really exciting,” said Ana Ixchel Rosal, director of the new Gender and Sexuality Center.

-- September 2005 – Living With Pride Program Launch: The Gender and Sexuality Center hosted its first series of programs, the Living with Pride series, aimed at promoting healthy living for the LGBTQ and ally communities.
+- September 2005 – Living With Pride Program Launch: The Gender and Sexuality Center hosted its first series of programs, the Living with Pride series, aimed at promoting healthy living for the LGBTQIA+ and ally communities.
 Efforts to offer the Living with Pride series earlier had been rejected at UT.

 - October 2005 – National Young Women’s Day of Action: The GSC launched a new program, an annual luncheon celebrating young women’s activism.
 The first speaker was Dr. Soncia Reagins-Lilly, who had recently become the new Dean of Students at UT in the Fall.

 - GSC Contributes to UT-Austin’s Reputation as an Inclusive Campus: UT is ranked among the top 100 LGBT friendly universities in the 2006 Advocate College Guide for LGBT Students.

 - January 15, 2006 – GSC Moves to its Third Location: GSC moved to a new space in the Student Services Building, “out of the closet” and into a larger space to accommodate the growing popularity of the center.
 Traffic to the new space increases 400% from the previous year.